Fin Whale Facts

-- Despite its size, the Fin Whale moves with great velocity and can move as rapidly as 30 mph (48 kph) which is incredible speed for their size.
+- Despite its size, the Fin Whale moves with great velocity and can move as rapidly as 30 mph (48 kph) which is incredible speed for its size.

-Fin Whale Physical Characteristics
+Fin Whale Physical Description

 The remarkably distinctive physical appearance of the Fin Whale makes it easily distinguishable from other whales.

 Fin Whale Distribution, Habitat, and Ecology